schizophreek/petals/README.md

 2. The score for any roll will always be **zero or an even number**.
 3. Once you figure out the secret, **you are sworn to secrecy** and must never reveal the logic to non-Potentates.

+Hint: If you guess wrong, the answer is revealed.
+Study the dice before rolling again.

 ---

 ## 📦 Installation